PowerLoom/pooler/README.md

 https://github.com/PowerLoom/pooler/blob/1452c166bef7534568a61b3a2ab0ff94535d7229/pooler/modules/uniswapv2/utils/models/message_models.py#L37-L44

-### Review: 24 hour aggregate of trade volume snapshots over a single pair contract
+### Step 2.
+Review: 24 hour aggregate of trade volume snapshots over a single pair contract

 * As demonstrated in the previous section, the `TradeVolumeProcessor` logic takes care of capturing a snapshot of information regarding Uniswap v2 trades between the block heights of `min_chain_height` and `max_chain_height`.